DhruvilThummar/Tourism_Management_System/README.md

 javac -cp ".:/path/to/mysql-connector-java.jar" Tourism_Management_System/Main/Main.java
 Windows (Command Prompt)

+cmd
+Copy
+Edit
 cd src
 javac -cp ".;C:\path\to\mysql-connector-java.jar" Tourism_Management_System\Main\Main.java

-⚡ Pro Tip: Put the JDBC driver into a lib/ folder inside your project and use:
+💡 Tip: Put the JDBC driver in a lib/ folder inside your project and use:
 Linux/macOS: -cp ".:lib/mysql-connector-java.jar"
 Windows: -cp ".;lib\mysql-connector-java.jar"

-2. Run the Application
+2️⃣ Run the Application
 Linux / macOS

+bash
+Copy
+Edit
 java -cp ".:/path/to/mysql-connector-java.jar" src.Tourism_Management_System.Main.Main
 Windows (Command Prompt)

-c
+cmd
 Copy
 Edit
 java -cp ".;C:\path\to\mysql-connector-java.jar" src.Tourism_Management_System.Main.Main
 📌 Future Enhancements
-Add a web interface using HTML/CSS/JavaScript
+🌐 Add a web interface using HTML/CSS/JavaScript

-Implement payment gateway integration
+💳 Integrate payment gateway support

-Include real-time booking status updates
+🔄 Real-time booking status updates

-##📝 Usage
+📝 Usage
-When the app runs, you'll see a main menu for login and signup.
-Sample credentials used in the seed SQL:
+When you run the application, you will see the main menu where you can log in or sign up.

+Sample Credentials (from seed.sql):

 Admin

+makefile
+Copy
+Edit
 Username: admin1
 Password: adminpass
 Travel Agent

+makefile
+Copy
+Edit
 Username: agentli
 Password: agentpass
 Customer

+makefile
+Copy
+Edit
 Username: johndoe
 Password: custpass

-You can also create new users via the signup option.
+You can also use the signup option to create new users for any of the roles.

+👨‍💻 Developed By
-💡 Developed by Dhruvil Thummar
+Dhruvil Thummar